vivian5668/classify_churn/README.md

 ## Partial Dependence Plot
 I am interested in the independent variables that contribute to the dependent variable most.
 Feature importance in a model can only show the feature importance relative ranking in the realm of that particular model.
 Partial Dependence plot will be used to better show the relationship I am looking for.

--- Interesting discoveries
+## Interesting discoveries
 - As average rating by driver increases, a customer is less likely to churn, until the rating hits 5.
 A possible reasoning could be that 5-star customers haven't had many trips.
 Maybe they are just trying it out, hence not loyal customers.
 Marketing material could potentially target this group to retain this group's interest

 - Average surge doesn't appear to affect churn rate much

 - trips in first 30 days has interesting ups and downs with an overall trend of increasing chance of churn.
 Attractive promotions are generally given for new customers.
-Some price-customers will stop using the app once promotion is used, hence the upward segments; some customers are retained in the process, hence the downward segments.
-A potential move to keep the price-concious segment of customers might be individualized coupon per month instead of giving all the promotions within the first month.
+Some price-conscious customers will stop using the app once promotion is used, hence the upward segments; some customers are retained in the process, hence the downward segments.
+A potential move to keep the price-concious segment of customers might be individualized coupon per month instead of giving out all the promotions within the first month.

 note: the y-axis is in log odds units